eclipse-zenoh-flow/zenoh-flow/README.md

 - the path of the dataflow graph to execute: `--graph-file zenoh-flow-examples/graphs/fizz_buzz_pipeline.yaml`,
 - a name for the runtime: `--runtime foo`.

-The graph describes the different components composing the dataflow.
+The graph describes the different nodes composing the dataflow.
 Although mandatory, the name of the runtime is used to "deploy" the graph on different "runtime instances" (see the related examples).

 -----------
-## Creating your components
+## Creating your nodes

-Assuming that the build steps completed successfully, you'll be able to use the `cargo zenoh-flow` subcommand to create a boilerplate for your components.
+Assuming that the build steps completed successfully, you'll be able to use the `cargo zenoh-flow` subcommand to create a boilerplate for your nodes.
 First let's ensure to have the `cargo-zenoh-flow` binary in the Cargo path.

 ```bash
 $ ln -s $(pwd)/target/release/cargo-zenoh-flow ~/.cargo/bin/
 ```

-Then you can create your own component with:
+Then you can create your own node with:

 ```bash
 $ cd ~